Health Policy Resources for Covering the Democratic Presidential Primary Debates

 As the Democratic presidential candidates continue to debate and campaign for their party’s 2020 nomination, health care ranks high on the list of issues that Democrats and Democratic-leaning independents want the candidates to discuss.
 KFF offers independent, non-partisan policy analysis, polling and other research and has experts who can provide context, explain trade-offs and provide key data points on health care issues that may arise in the debates and broader campaign.
 Some key resources:

 Medicare-for-all and Other Proposals to Expand Public Coverage

-- This slideshow provides an overview of where the Democratic presidential candidates in the Sept.
-12 debate stand on health care reform.
-This side-by-side comparison tool compares the major bills introduced in Congress this year to expand public health coverage through Medicare-for-all, a public option, and other approaches.
+- This slideshow provides an overview of where the 12 leading Democratic presidential candidates stand on health reform.
+This side-by-side comparison tool compares the major bills introduced in Congress this year to expand public health coverage.
 This testimony explains the different approaches and their implications.

 - This analysis examines the role of private insurers play today in Americans’ health coverage, including in Medicare and Medicaid, and how that would change under Medicare-for-all and other proposals.

 - This column from KFF’s Drew Altman highlight the debates’ excessive focus on the details of candidates’ health plans while voters care more about the fundamental differences among the candidates and what that says about the kind of president they would be.
 (Additional Drew Altman columns here.)

 - This analysis estimates how often consumers receive surprise medical bills when getting emergency room and hospital care, and describes key proposals to protect consumers.